emiyl/vita.cfw.guide/more/updating-to-henkaku-enso-3.65.md

 HENkaku Ensō should now be installed on your PS Vita with firmware version 3.65.
 If you notice any issues with my guide, please contact me on [Discord](/help/discord/).

-You may now also move back the user-made plugins from `ux0:tai` and `ur0:tai`.
-Some may not work however as they might not have been updated to support 3.65.
+Some plugins may not work as they might not have been updated to support 3.65.
+Make sure to download the latest versions before using them.